Darshan-hegde04/LocaleXplorer/README.md

 - Python installed on your computer (for backend development).
 - Flutter installed for mobile app development.
-- Access to HERE Places API and SDKs.
+- Access to  API and SDKs.

 ### Installation
 1. **Clone the Repository:**